BlenderEnvironments/2_Texturing_Basics/README.md

 1. Install the Node Wrangler Addon
 2. Explore some of the features
-3. make sure it starts every time with Blender.
+3. Make sure it starts every time with Blender.

 **After watching (learning outcomes)…**